 Scottie Resources Corp. ("Scottie" or "the Company") was incorporated on November 24, 2009 in the Province of British Columbia, Canada.
 On January 14, 2019, the Company changed its name from Rotation Minerals Ltd. to Scottie Resources Corp.
-In addition, the Company changed its trading symbol on the TSX Venture Exchange from "ROT" to "SCOT".
+The Company trades on the TSX Venture Exchange under the symbol "SCOT".